 Like many naturally occurring elements, manganese can be beneficial in very small doses, especially when paired with other types of vitamins or minerals.
-However, too much manganese can lead to serious health complications in some people, including neurodevelopmental problems.
+However, too much manganese can be toxic and lead to serious health complications in some people, including neurodevelopmental problems.
 For that reason, many environmental safety advocates want stronger regulations surrounding the testing of well water.

 Manganese is plentiful and found across the globe.
 When mined, manganese can be useful in many manufacturing processes.
 Manganese is found in the soil, but it also occurs in numerous nutritious foods, such as rice, eggs, and spinach.